Lakeland Westchester Classic 2020

 Second, since my earlier days of coaching/judging, my ideology about debate has changed somewhat.
 This new ideology will tend to complement hard-working teams and disadvantage lazy teams who try and get by with the same generics being run every debate.
 Don’t let this frighten you, but rather encourage you to become more involved in developing positions and arguments.
 When this happens I’m overly delighted and reward you with higher speaker points and more than likely a victory.

-I have judged PF for the last 2 years, over 75 rounds.
+I have judged PF for the last 6+ years, over 100 rounds and run many judge trianings.

 I will judge based on a combination of the flow, general logic and common sense.